BarrettFrost/Smart_menu-project/readme.md

 ////Preliminary Draft

-Smart_Menu is a lightweight and simple Internet-of-Things interface that connects a restaurant menu database directly to user preferences.
-Combining the functions of a menu database service from food apps (e.g Yelp) and diet trackers (e.g. [insert app here]), Smart users are able to preemptively preview what dishes served in the restaurants fit their dietary profile, making dietary tracking more convenient.

-An Overview

-A simple summary of the Smart_Menu pipeline across the three sub-systems (desktop, web, m5 Stack) is as follows:

-  a.
-Desktop: This is the restaurants' end.
-Restaurants register with, and upload their menu to, the web application.

-  b.
-Web: This is the developer/service provider end.
-The web service registers restaurants(generating and assigning them a unique restaurant ID) and stores restaurant data to be accessed by consumers.

-  c. m5 Stack: This is the consumer end.
-Users configure their dietary preferences, which then provides assistance when navigating the restaurants registered on the service as they plan their order (e.g. by highlighting dishes that exceed their intended calorie intake or dietary restrictions).
+Smart_Menu is an Internet of Things (IoT) solution that matches your dietary needs directly to what's on the menu (in the restaurant)!
+By simply combining a menu browser (common in food finding apps, e.g Yelp) with a diet planner (e.g. [insert app here]), the Smart_Menu makes planning your next meal a safer and more convenient than ever before.

 1. System Design [1000 words]:

-  a.
-Architecture of the entire system

-  b.
-Object-Oriented design of key sub-systems (e.g. Desktop Application, Web Application etc.)
-  c.
-Requirements of key sub-systems (in the form of selected user stories)
-  d.
-The evolution of UI wireframes for key sub-systems
-  e.
-Details of the communication protocols in use (including a rational for your choice)
-  f.
-Details of the data persistence mechanisms in use (including a rational for your choice)
-  g.
-Details of web technologies in use (including a rational for your choice)

-(b.
-Object-Oriented design of key sub-systems)

-User story
+(a.
+Architecture): *Insert flow diagram*

-The system will be used initiated by a customer using the IOT device to order a meal from a restaurant.
+User story: The system will be used initiated by a customer using the IOT device to order a meal from a restaurant.
 Before doing so, They would have first set their dietary preferences: restrictions and desired calories per meal.
 The customer would query the Web Application for a list of restaurants from the company running the system.
 They would then select the restaurant they want to order food from and send that information to the company.
 Then the company would ask the restaurant owner for the menu.
 After the company would relay this menu to the customer which they would choose their meal and save their order.

-*M5 Object oriented design*
+(b.
+Object-Oriented design of key sub-systems)

+All of our sub-systems were built around principles of object-oriented design.
+The reasons for this were obvious to us: we would be working predominantly with abstract data types, and handling multiple instances of the same objects, namely 'restaurants' and 'food'.
+Standardizing on OOP would also allow us to homogenize across all the subsystems, keeping things simple to understand and easy to debug.

+Excepts from our m5 and Desktop application design, that were most driven my these principles, are as follows:

+*M5*

 The smart menu design featured the List and menu classes.
 Since the menu must be able to display, select and flag an unknown number of restaurant names or menu items, object-oriented design seemed to most appropriate approach.
 The code had an array of list and menu once the items have been received via JSON.
 The classes allow variables associated with each menu item e.g. the name.
-These variables could then be manipulated for instance selecting an item and using method to change the selection integer or changing the flag depending on Booleans for dietary requirements.
+These variables could then be manipulated, for instance selecting an item and using method to change the selection integer or changing the flag depending on Booleans for dietary requirements.

 *DESKTOP Object oriented design*